Brenda Murphy: Lieutenant-governor

 In April 2022, the Court of Queen's Bench of New Brunswick ruled that her appointment as lieutenant governor violated the bilingual status of the province under the Charter of Rights and Freedoms, since Murphy is unilingual English-speaking.
+However, in May 2024, the Court of Appeal of New Brunswick overturned this judgment.

+On November 15, 2024, Louise Imbeault was announced as Murphy's successor.

+Honours and awards

 Personal life

-Murphy is an out lesbian and lives in Grand Bay–Westfield.
+Murphy lives in Grand Bay–Westfield.
 Her partner Linda Boyle has accompanied her on official engagements, including a visit to King Charles III at Buckingham Palace in November 2022.